dyno-might/dyno-might.github.io/_posts/2025-06-30-scribbles.md

 </details>

 I think this framing is great.
 Instead of an abstract discussion about the arrival of AGI, suddenly we're talking about how quickly a particular set of real measurements will increase.
-You can argue if "80% success at a 1-year task horizon" really means AGI is imminent or not.
+You can argue if "80% success at a 1-year task horizon" really means AGI is imminent.
 But that's kind of the point—no matter what you think about broader issues, surely we'd all like to know how fast those dots are going to go up.

 So how fast will they go up?
 You could imagine building a mechanistic model or simulation.
 To do that, you'd probably want to model things like: